rh9891/Sunnies/README.md

 THEN they are securely logged out

 GIVEN a user is on the dashboard
-WHEN they select a day and add mood, symptoms, and notes THEN the entry is saved in the database
+WHEN they select a day, add mood, symptoms, and notes, and click "Save" THEN the entry is saved in the database

 GIVEN a user has already logged an entry on a past date